opencadc/opencadc.github.io/storage-inventory/ops/README.md

 - _Artifact_: a representation of a file and its metadata in SI.
 The terms _file_ and _artifact_ are often used interchangeably through the document.
 - _bucket_: Analogous to an S3 bucket or a folder, but specifically referring to the Storage Inventory implmentation.
 Buckets are created on storage (on a POSIX file-system, these would be just directories) and artifacts are distributed among these.
 SI applications can be configured to work on subsets of buckets.
 - _collection_: A _collection_ is a set of artifacts/files/observations that form a logical group in your system.
 For example, for a multi-mission data centre like the CADC, collections are often the set of all data from a telescope.
 A collection could also be all artifacts/files that compose a special data release for a single telescope (e.g. 'DR1').
-The terms _collection_ and _namespace_ are often used interchangeably, but _namespace_ has a key role in defining artifact metadata.
+    - The terms _collection_ and _namespace_ are occasionally used interchangeably, but _namespace_ has a key role in artifact metadata whereas _collection_ is just a term used to understand how artifacts are logically grouped.
-- _namespace_: A _namespace_ is the SI identifier for a _collection_ -- this namespace becomes part of artifact's unique metadata: the URI for an artifact is '_namespace/filepath_'.
-A namespace can be any unique name in SI (**Pat - any restrictions?**), e.g. 'ska:askap', 'cadc:CFHT'.
-The _filepath_ could be just a file name (e.g. test1.fits) or a relative path (e.g. proc1/test1.fits).
+- _namespace_: A _namespace_ is the SI identifier for a _collection_ or part of a _collection_ -- the namespace is part of artifact's unique metadata: the URI for an artifact is '_namespace/filepath_'.
+SI services and applications -- such as during file replication and determining access permissions -- often act on namespaces which are defined using regex patterns, so some thought must be put into what is used.
+See the [SI data model page](https://github.com/opencadc/storage-inventory/tree/master/storage-inventory-dm) for more detail on the URI and namespace.
+    - URIs are parsed using `:` and `/` as delimiters.
+    - _filepath_ could be just the _filename_ (e.g. test1.fits) -- although this is not recommended -- but could also have one or more path elements delimited by `:` (e.g. data/raw/test1.fits)
+    - The _filename_ is always the last part of the artifact URI.
+So, `test1.fits` is the filename in the following URIs, and the preceding parts of the URI are the namespace for that file: `tmp:test1.fits`, `tmp:TEST/test1.fits`, `tmp:TEST/data/test1.fits`.
+        - `tmp:` could be a namespace for all three files.
+        - `tmp:TEST/` could be a namespace for the second two files.
+        - `tmp:TEST/data/` could be a namespace for the last file.
+    - The part of the namespace preceding the `:` is refered to as the 'scheme' elsewhere in the documentation.
+This could be thought of as defining a group of collections (e.g. `cadc:DAO`, `cadc:CFHT`, `cadc:JCMT`)
+    - The namespace hierarchy should be chosen to suit your project or telescope operations: a practical example of defining a namespace for a collection _might_ be:
+        - `cadc:DAO/` - the namespace for all files from the DAO telescope which are unique to the CADC.
+        - `cadc:DAO/camera1/raw/` - the namespace for all files from the DAO which are unprocessed raw observations using camera 1.
+        - `cadc:DAO/camera1/raw/biases/` - the namespace for the subset of all camera 1 raw files which are bias frames.
+        - `cadc:DAO/camera1/processed/` - the namespace for the subset of all processed frames from camera 1.
+        - `cadc:DAO/pi2023011/` - the namespace for the PI project designated '2023011'.
+        - alternatively, you could choose a simple flat namespace for all files, e.g. `cadc:DAO/`.
+    - A namespace can be any unique name in SI and should be parseable on the `:` and `/` delimeters. ie. `tmp:TEST` and `tmp:TESTDATA` could be accidentally confused depending on the regex used when specifying namespaces in configuration.
 - _resourceID/serviceID_: Unique ID in a URI form associated with a deployed service.
 A registry service provides a look-up to translate these IDs into service URLs.
 Example: `ivo://opencadc.org/minoc`

 ### Storage Inventory Resources
 - Container image repository: https://images.opencadc.org
     - This is an OCI compliant image repository, so images can be downloaded using the standard URL format: `https://images.opencadc.org/<project>/<image>:<tag>`, where the list of projects, images, and tags can be found using the commands below.
-Most Storage Inventory images will be found in the `storage-inventory` project, although images for supporting services may be in other projects (i.e. `core`).
+Images specific to Storage Inventory will be found in the `storage-inventory` project, although images for supporting services may be in other projects (i.e. in `core`).
     - To see what projects are hosted here, use ([`jq`](https://stedolan.github.io/jq/) is a helpful command for parsing JSON):

         `curl -s https://images.opencadc.org/api/v2.0/projects | jq '[.[].name] | sort'`